charlesrolandscr17/Group_BSE25-34-Capstone/README.md

 # Group_BSE25-34-Capstone
 # Price Aggregator Web App
-This web app allows users to search for products (e.g., laptops, phones, etc.) and retrieves prices from multiple online stores such as Amazon, Jumia, and eBay.
+This web app allows users to search for products (e.g., laptops, phones, etc.) and retrieves prices from multiple online stores such as Amazon, Jumia, and eBay among others.

 The app scrapes data from these stores in real-time and returns a list of the top-x cheapest products for the user’s search.

 This makes it easy for users to find the best deals across different platforms without manually browsing each one.

 # Features: